 Enable Single Sign-On

 Employees typically use many different applications and services on a daily basis.
-As each of these require login and authentication, this can result in a significant waste of time as employees have to re-enter their credentials multiple times.
+As each of these requires login and authentication, this can result in a significant waste of time as employees have to re-enter their credentials multiple times.
 Furthermore, as each of these services should have a unique, complex password, many employees require their passwords to be reset if they forget them.
 To solve these issues, businesses can enable Sign Sign-On (SSO) with Azure AD.

 Single Sign-On is a session-and-user-authentication service that allows users to have a single set of login credentials to access multiple applications.
-With SSO, employees are able to use their standard login credentials once, and are able to access all the applications, systems and cloud services necessary to do their job.
+With SSO, employees are able to use their standard login credentials once and are able to access all the applications, systems and cloud services necessary to do their job.
 This increases security, improves the user experience and can allow IT teams to spend less time dealing with password reset requests and more time working on other projects and priorities.

-In some businesses, there are periods of time where external users need access to internal systems.
+In some businesses, there are periods of time when external users need access to internal systems.
 With Azure AD, businesses can invite external guest users into their directory.
 This is especially helpful for short-term projects with a defined set of participants.
 Within Azure AD, administrators can define what resources the external user is able to access, ensuring that they only have the level of access required for the project.
 After the project is complete their access is revoked, which simplifies the management of user lifecycle.

 Make use of Conditional Access

-The move to hybrid work has created challenges for business as the security perimeter now extends beyond the network to include user and device identity.
+The move to hybrid work has created challenges for businesses as the security perimeter now extends beyond the network to include user and device identity.
 With Azure AD, businesses can set up Conditional Access policies to use identity-driven signals as part of their access control decisions.
 Some of the signals may include device types, IP location, application, risk level and user or group membership.
 With carefully considered Conditional Access policies, businesses can mitigate many of the security risks associated with hybrid working.

 Options to suit all businesses